VAT Guide Austria • 2026

 VAT registration in Austria – when is it mandatory?

-VAT registration in Austria is mandatory for non-residents (i.e., companies without a permanent establishment in Austria) from the very first transaction – in certain cases.
-While retroactive VAT registration is possible in Austria, this can result in penalties and interest.
-Furthermore, according to regulations, you can only recover VAT on purchases from the previous year.
+VAT registration in Austria is mandatory for non-residents, i.e., companies without a permanent establishment in Austria, from the very first transaction – in certain cases.
+While retroactive VAT registration is possible in Austria , such registration may incur penalties and interest.
+Furthermore, according to regulations, VAT on purchases can only be recovered from the previous year.

 VAT number in Austria – what does it look like?